-Why Do We Celebrate The Fourth Of July With Fireworks?
-The History Behind This Tradition
+Why Do We Celebrate July Fourth With Fireworks?

 Have you ever wondered why we celebrate the Fourth of July with fireworks?
 Common sense hypotheses would include things like this: Americans like loud booming noises and explosions are fun, or maybe this is another one of those articles about how the Pagans really invented fireworks along with everything else.
 But all of those hypotheses are, historically speaking, a little off.
 We actually celebrate America's Independence Day with fireworks because John Adams thought it was a cool idea.